What is Time Window?

 The Time Window time line

-Time Window was initiated by Stichting Transistor.
-The idea: a festival made by the artists, without curators and programmers intervening.
-The only restriction would be a time frame for performances.
+The Time Window Festival was initiated by Stichting Transistor.
+The idea: a festival made by the artists, without curators and other gatekeepers intervening.
+The only restriction would be a time frame (window) for performances.
 All by the motto: Do it yourself, but not alone.
 Within committees the artists do all the organizational tasks, finding new creative ways to set up a festival, and sharing each other’s knowledge.

-So we’re looking for an empty building: something spacious, with lots of studios and one big communal room, near the city center.
+So we’re looking for an empty building: something spacious, with lots of studios and one big communal room, near the city center because we want to be accessible for artists and audiences.
 Returning to the Teilingerstraat would be awesome…

 After some negotiating we are welcomed back into our beloved offices.
-We immediately start to renovate the studios and build our own kitchen.
-New members are added and we decide to organize another festival, because why not.
+Finally: our own permanent residency!
+We immediately start to renovate offices into studios and build our own kitchen.
+New members join the collective and we decide to organize another festival, because now we can do whatever we want.

 Now it’s getting serious.
 We’re being noticed by the press and by local politics.
 Our name starts to pop up at unexpected places.
 We’re involved in talking about the development of the neighbourhood.
-We get funding to continue our research into new forms of collaborating and sharing.
-And we’re getting noticed outside of Rotterdam.
+We get some funding to continue our research into new forms of collaborating and sharing.
+And we get noticed outside of Rotterdam.

 So what will the future hold?
-The continuation of the biotope in its current state is not so sure.
+How to make our work durable?
+How to adapt to a new normal and how to keep fighting for fair working practices in times of scarcity?
+The continuation of the biotope is also on the agenda: can we keep our space in ZOHO or do we need to find something else?
 But again: Time Window is more than just a space.
 We’re just getting started…